ChrisSantosLang/redscience/docs/source/releases/games.rst

   Same as PrisonerDilemma, but with Option to Agree Draw.

 ContractPD:
-  5x1x2 posts: first stack exclusive to black and starts with 1 black X, second stack locked, third stack is exclusive to white, third stack is exclusive to chaos; 2-vs-chaos, Most 2-same-color-in-a-row wins;
+  Played on 5x1x2 posts: first stack exclusive to black and starts with 1 black X, second stack locked, third stack is exclusive to white, third stack is exclusive to chaos; 2-vs-chaos, Most 2-same-color-in-a-row wins;